hulkiedo17/libconf/README.md

 ```

 # help
-you can see help in build.sh with -h option.
+you can see documentation in docs/, and also type -h flag to build.sh, to see options.